Not ordering any meat? Nationwide shipping at flat $9 or free! See how here.

 Directions

-Heat oil in a large skillet over medium high heat.
+Heat oil/lard in a large skillet over medium high heat.
 Season pork chops on both sides with sea salt and black pepper.
 Place chops in hot skillet and cook on each side for 1 min.
 Turn heat down to medium and cook for 8-10 minutes more, flipping every minute until internal temp reaches 135 degrees.

 Protip: Treat chops like STEAK and PLEASE do NOT cook them to death.
 Pink in the middle is good, the goal is 145 degrees after resting for 5 minutes.